peteroupc/peteroupc.github.io/colorgen.md

 In this document, `COLORDIFF(color1, color2)` is a function that calculates a [_color difference_](https://en.wikipedia.org/wiki/Color_difference) (also known as "color distance") between two colors in the same color space, where the lower the number, the closer the two colors are.
 In general, however, color differences calculated using different color spaces or formulas cannot be converted to each other.
 This section gives some ways to implement `COLORDIFF`.

 **Euclidean distance.** The following pseudocode implements the Euclidean distance of two colors.
+This color difference formula is independent of color model; however, [_linear RGB_ colors](#RGB_Color_Spaces), rather than companded RGB colors, should be used.

     METHOD COLORDIFF(color1, color2)
        d1=color2[0] - color1[0]